 There’s a big secret to being an adult that you don’t realize until you realize it.
 You ready?
 Here it is: no one has any idea what they’re doing.
 Nobody, not one single person, not even your parent’s accountant.
 Simultaneously relieving and terrifying, it’s true – no matter what career you’re heading into.

-Graduating college doesn’t come with a handbook on what to expect or endless knowledge on how to cook or purchase insurance.
+Graduating college doesn’t come with a handbook on what to expect or endless knowledge on how to cook or purchase insurance just like this no medical exam life insurance.
 For those of you in the Millennial generation that everyone loves to bash, here is some advice I’ve gleaned on my own journey to adulting.

 1. You’ll figure it out eventually.

 Whatever it is you’re trying to do, whether it’s applying for (seemingly endless) jobs or building relationships in a new city, give yourself some grace.
 It’s all a process.
 And sure, it feels really great when you finally make it, but going through the mess-ups and mistakes are what really build you up and make you better.
 If you’re thinking of having a career in tech, then you can check out Skillspot.

 2. You’ll have more than one calling in life.

 Sometimes you’ll even have to choose between callings.
 That “You can have it all” nonsense?
 Forget about it.
 There are 24 hours in a day and 7 days in a week.
 There isn’t enough time to have it all and enjoy it.
 Pick a few things and commit to them – really commit.
 Otherwise your work, relationships, and overall quality of life will suffer.

 3. “I’ll be happier once I have…” is a lie.